M4X-VOGEL/Clingonia/README.md

 ## 🏡 Repository structure

-- 📁 `asp` is where YOU can put your asp files.
-Contains working `lp` files.
+- 📁 `asp` is where YOU can put your `lp` files (working `lp` files included).
-- 📁 `code` contains python source codes.
+- 📁 `code` contains Python source codes.
-- 📁 `data` contains images, saved parameters, helper texts and runtime information.
+- 📁 `data` contains images, saved parameters, helper texts, and runtime information.
 - 📁 `env` contains environment `lp` encodings.
-- 📝 `main.py` is pretty much the only file YOU have to care about.
-Its execution starts the program.
+- 📝 `main.py` is the primary file for launching the program.
 - 📝 `README.md` is what you are reading right now.

 <br>